axtk/reqsrv/README.md

                 fulltext?: 0 | 1;
             };
         };
-        // can be a single response shape if it fits any request,
+        // can be a single response shape if it describes any output:
+        // response: {
+        //     body: string;
+        // };
-        // or an array of responses with different statuses
+        // or an array of responses with different statuses:
         response: [
             {
                 status: 200;